octohost/octohost/README.md

 To Install on Rackspace using Ansible:
 ---------

 Create the instance.

-`ssh root@ip.address.goes.here`

-Add your public key to the root user - double check it works.
+Add your public key to the root user - use [ssh-copy-id](https://github.com/beautifulcode/ssh-copy-id-for-OSX):

+`ssh-copy-id -i ~/.ssh/id_dsa.pub root@ip.address.here`

-Upgrade the kernel:
+Upgrade the kernel and reboot:

-`apt-get update; apt-get -y upgrade; apt-get -y install linux-image-generic-lts-raring linux-headers-generic-lts-raring`
+`ssh root@ip.address.here "apt-get update && apt-get -y upgrade && apt-get -y install linux-image-generic-lts-raring linux-headers-generic-lts-raring && reboot"`

-`reboot`

 Update your Ansible Inventory file - add a "rackspace" group - then: